Demilade30/Message-Passing-Queues/README.md

 # Message-Passing-Queues
 Message Passing Queues

-## Project: Maintaining a ”simulated system clock” in shared memory
+## Project: Implementing a simple mesaage passing queue
 This project consists of two executables, `oss` and `worker`.
 The `oss` executable launches workers and maintains a ”simulated system clock” in shared memory.
 The clock consists of two separate integers (one storing seconds, the other nanoseconds) in shared memory, both of which are initialized to zero.

 ## Author